leahcarlin/leahcarlin/README.md

 <h2>I'm Leah Carlin!</h2>

-I'm a full stack software developer originally from Boston, MA.
-I've lived in Amsterdam for the last 9 years but am moving to the Philadelphia area and looking for new work opportunities there.
-I’m interested in companies that create a positive and powerful impact for individuals and communities.
+I'm a front-end / full stack software developer originally from Boston, MA.
+I recently moved to the Philadelphia area after living in Amsterdam for the last 9 years.
+Now I'm looking for a new role abd I’m interested in companies that create a positive and powerful impact for individuals and communities.

 ### Languages & Tools: